aminosbh/basic-c-sdl-project-tunisia-flag/README.md

-# Basic C SDL project
+# Basic C SDL project : Tunisia flag

 This project is a basic C [SDL][] project that uses [CMake][] as a build system.
+It draws the flag of [Tunisia][] using basic graphics primitives.

 ## Dependencies